Qryptell/Qryptell-api-docs/docs/websocket/getting-started.md

 ### Steps

+1. **Get docker compose file**

+Download the docker compose [file](https://github.com/LoomingLunar/LunarLoom-websocket-service/blob/main/docker-compose.yaml) or clone the websocket service and navigate to the directory.

 1. **Run using docker**
 ```bash
 docker-compose up -d
 ```

-to stop running server run
+To stop running the server
 ```bash
 docker-compose down
 ```